scottiiiOnTheSide/chronology_API/Notes.md

 -----------------------------------------------------------------------------------------

+### 05. 21.
+2024
+@1630 had an issue with the scrollTo function within <SocialLog>.
+Added fix where it wont
+			run if Log has under 3 posts, but need to test to determine whether it fixes the issue.

+Up Next: pinMedia

+### 05. 20.
+2024
+@1615 Next up, pinnedPosts and PinnedMedia...

+@1500 Would be nice to have a confirmation option for <Instants>
+			perhaps a base function which provides the confirmation prompt, then runs the intended function as a callback

 ### 05. 18.
 2024
 @1440
 To Do Next...
-	- functionality for removeAll
+	- functionality for removeAll ✅
 	- implement <Log> if mode is 'view'
-	- fix issue with getting posts for tags, issue at /backEnd/routes/groups.js:177
+	- fix issue with getting posts for tags ✅
-	-	add exitButton for tags <Macros> page, make functional
+	-	add exitButton for tags <Macros> page, make functional ✅
-	- adding posts to user's pinnedPosts button to add to menu within posts (only if post owner is current user)
+	- adding posts to user's pinnedPosts ✅
 	- pinMedia option for <FullList> / pinMedia button in <Post>
 			- pinnedMedia to include link to corresponding post (url and post id)